mpourmpoulis/PythonVoiceCodingPlugin/README.md

 For the time being the full system has been tested with Caster 0.5.11 on a Windows 10 machine.
 I plan better support for aenea in the near future and would love to (if possible) provide bundles for more systems on the long run:) The plugin code itself is intentionally pure python so it should probably run fine on other OS that sublime supports (tp be updated after linux test)

-Update: with many thanks to @LexiconCode there is an experimental bundle for Caster 0.6.11!
+Update: with many thanks to @LexiconCode from 0.0.2 there is a bundle for Caster 0.6.11!

 ### Long version: